 Videofied is essentially a burglar alarm system with motion detectors that have cameras.
 When a motion detector activates, a 7-10 second video is recorded and sent to the central station, as well as emailed to the customer.
 This allows the central station to label it as a Video Verified alarm, which significantly improves police response time.
 Pros: Video Verification system.
 Video clips emailed to the customer.
 Works as part of your burglar alarm system.
 Cons: Proper usage is to secure a specific item (i.e. a safe) or an area.
 It is not a full CCTV system.
 Does not provide great picture quality.
 No live viewing.

-Like Home Automation, Business Automation integrates with your burglar alarm on an app.
+Like Home Automation, Business Automation features integrate with your alarm system on an App.
 Pros: It works seamlessly with other automation features.
 Provides live viewing and recording.
 Budget friendly.
 Cons: Placed on your wireless network so it will make your internet slower.
 Picture quality is not as sharp as IP cameras.
 Video storage is very minimal.